10 Ways To Start Saving Money Today

 We all have our favourite purchases, but it’s worth buying supermarket’s own brands.
 Cheap does not mean low value.
 I always buy whatever washing powder is on offer.
 Brand loyalty is less important than shaving money off my shopping bill each week.

 One of the best decisions I made was to set up a weekly savings plan.
-I filed away the letter with my account number and sort code, together with my login details, so I am not tempted to withdraw from the account.
+I opened up a savings account with Virgin Money.
+Then filed away the letter with my account number and sort code, together with my login details, so I am not tempted to withdraw from the account.
 It doesn’t matter if you get paid weekly/monthly, £25 leaving your account each week is something you won’t tend to notice.
 Over the course of a year, you will have saved £1,300.
 Result!

 It’s easy to set up direct debits for various things.
 Amazon Prime.
 Now Sky.
 Netflix.
 I sign up to 30-day trials and then forget to cancel.
 Go through your direct debits and standing orders in your bank account and remove at least one.
 Today.

-If you must eat out, then check for discounts and offers.
+If you want to eat out, then check for discounts and offers.
 Pizza Express, Strada, Dominos usually always have some sort of deal on, although do check ahead!
 You can also download the CityMunch app for the latest lunch deals.

 9. Stick to your shopping list

 I go through days when I buy the bare minimum and then at other times, I buy lots of fresh food which I don’t ever eat.
 Vegetables, fruit, meat which I then have to throw away.
-Don’t buy what you are not going to eat and stick to a shopping list.
+Don’t buy what you are not going to eat.
+Stick to a shopping list.